matapatos/wp-fastendpoints-depends/README.md

 - Only includes the plugins you need for the endpoint
 - No code changes needed.
 Just install and activate this plugin as an MU plugin
-- Full support with both native WP REST endpoints or [WP-FastEndpoints](https://github.com/matapatos/wp-fastendpoints)
+- Full support to both native WP REST endpoints and [WP-FastEndpoints](https://github.com/matapatos/wp-fastendpoints)

 ## Requirements